-• IAAC/WFN should engage AFN to co-develop and participate in all baseline studies within AFN's territory.
+- IAAC/MFFN should engage AFN to co-develop and participate in all baseline studies within AFN's territory.
 This could be fulfilled through the hiring of environmental and cultural heritage monitors to participate alongside study area specialists when conducting baseline research.
 Participation and co-development at an early phase within the baseline research will help to streamline subsequent reviews of the research and will aid in the effort of braiding Western Science and Indigenous Knowledge.
-Participant funding will be required for this step.

-- IAAC/WFN should engage AFN to conduct a TKLU Study concurrently with baseline studies to ensure Traditional Knowledge is meaningfully included at an early phase within the Impact Statement. - As part of the TKLU Study, IAAC/WFN should work with AFN to collaborate on conducting an effects assessment of the project on AFN's TKLU.
-This engagement should take the form of a workshop in which AFN and IAAC/WFN should review and discuss all sites the Project may potentially impact and discuss specific mitigation/accommodation measures.
-Based on the results of the workshop, IAAC/WFN should engage AFN in the writing of the Impact Statement on their TKLU.
-Capacity funding will be required for AFN to adequately participate. - AFN will work collaboratively with IAAC/WFN to develop a confidentiality sharing agreement to ensure AFN's information is adequately protected.
-The confidentiality agreement will follow OCAP guidelines. - In addition to in-community meetings and teleconferences, IAAC/WFN should engage AFN community members via mail outs, posters and social media.
+Participant funding will be required for this step. - IAAC/MFFN should engage AFN to conduct a TKLU Study concurrently with baseline studies to ensure Traditional Knowledge is meaningfully included at an early phase within the Impact Statement. - As part of the TKLU Study, IAAC/MFFN should work with AFN to collaborate on conducting an effects assessment of the project on AFN's TKLU.
+This engagement should take the form of a workshop in which AFN and IAAC/MFFN should review and discuss all sites the Project may potentially impact and discuss specific mitigation/accommodation measures.
+Based on the results of the workshop, IAAC/MFFN should engage AFN in the writing of the Impact Statement on their TKLU.
+Capacity funding will be required for AFN to adequately participate. - AFN will work collaboratively with IAAC/MFFN to develop a confidentiality/sharing agreement to ensure AFN's information is adequately protected while the Impact Assessment can proceed with appropriate information.
+The confidentiality agreement will follow OCAP guidelines. - In addition to in-community meetings and teleconferences, IAAC/MFFN should engage AFN community members via mail outs, posters and social media.